 Statistics.
 Applicants must complete a minimum of 8 semester hours of graduate-level research statistics and methods.
 They are encouraged to complete this requirement prior to admission to the program but must complete it before taking the qualifying examination.
 Upon request, the division faculty will evaluate undergraduate courses to determine which, if any, apply toward the research statistics and methods requirement.
-Requests must be made in writing to the division prior to the division interview.
+Requests must be made in writing with the application.
 Courses considered would be those similar in nature to NOBTS graduate courses PSYC6474 Scientific Research I: Descriptive Statistics to Analysis of Variance and PSYC6475 Scientific Research II: Multivariate Analyses, Research Design and Methods.